astronomer/docs/astro/kubepodoperator-local.md

 ### Step 2: Add a KubernetesPodOperator Task

-To instantiate the KubernetesPodOperator in a given DAG, update your DAG file to include the following code:
+To add the KubernetesPodOperator task in a DAG, update your DAG file to include the following code:

 ```python
 from airflow.contrib.operators.kubernetes_pod_operator import KubernetesPodOperator